 - I. The Board has created an Audit Advisory Committee, which reports to the Board, and shall perform the duties listed below.
 The Committee shall be governed by rules and procedures set forth in this section. - II.
-Purpose, Responsibility, and Organization - A. The purpose of the Committee is to: - Assist the School Board in selecting an auditor to conduct the annual financial audit as described in Section 218.391, Florida Statutes. - 2.
+Purpose, Responsibility, and Organization - A. The purpose of the Committee is to: - 1.
+Assist the School Board in selecting an auditor to conduct the annual financial audit as described in Section 218.391, Florida Statutes. - 2.
 Review findings and management responses in audit reports of Board operations and provide advice and recommendations to the Board for correcting deficiencies. - 3.
 Provide advice and recommendations to the School Board on initiatives to improve operational efficiencies in order to incorporate business experience and best practices in action plans. - B. The Committee will be comprised of: - 1.
 Five (5) community appointees - 2.
-The Chairman of the School Board or his/ her designee - 3.
-The Director of Finance or his/ her designee - 4.
+The School Board Chair or the School Board Chair's designation of another School Board Member - 3.
 A Florida licensed Certified Public Accountant (identified hereinafter as the "CPA Member")

 The five (5) community appointees shall be recommended, one (1) by each member of the Board, and approved by the Board.
 All five (5) members of the Audit Advisory Committee shall be residents of Osceola County.
 The terms of the community members approved by the Board shall be four (4) years, concurrent with the terms of their respective Board members.
-The Chairman of the School Board and the Director of Finance shall serve as ex-officio members and shall be voting members of the Committee.
-The Committee shall elect a Chair from the five (5) community members.
-The Chair shall be selected each year at the first meeting following the reorganizational meeting of the School Board.
+The School Board Chair shall serve as an ex-officio member and be a voting member of the Committee.
+The Committee Chair shall be either the School Board Chair or the School Board Chair's designation of another School Board Member.
 The CPA Member shall be a Florida licensed Certified Public Accountant in good standing, and may reside in any county in the State of Florida.
-The nomination of the CPA Member may be made by any School Board Member, the Chief Financial Officer of the School District, or the Superintendent of Schools.
-If more than one qualified CPA Member is nominated to serve on the committee, then the School Board by majority vote of guorum present shall decide the CPA Member who shall serve.
+The nomination of the CPA Member may be made by any School Board Member, the Chief Business and Finance Officer of the School District, or the Superintendent of Schools.
+If more than one qualified

+CPA Member is nominated to serve on the committee, then the School Board by majority vote of quorum present shall decide the CPA Member who shall serve.
 The CPA Member shall serve a term in office of four (4) years, and the term shall run regardless of the term of any School Board Member.
 The CPA Member, and his or her firm or business, may not perform any accounting or audit work for the School Board or School District of Osceola County, for any form of compensation during such time that the CPA Member serves on the Audit Advisory Committee.
 This rule does not preclude any one or more of the five community appointees from also being certified public accountants, but in such event the CPA and his firm will be precluded from providing audit or accounting services to the same extent as the CPA Member is precluded.
 All committee members serve in a voluntary capacity.
 Any committee member may be removed by majority vote of the School Board.